Popsshebang/ezpzPDG/README.md

 Set step depths, retract amounts, feeds etc.
 Will also generate single pass drilling cycles.

-Click 'Generate PeckDrill gCode' Button to create drilling program.
+Click 'Generate PeckDrill gCode' Button to generate drilling program.
+Once the gCode is generated, you can edit it in the textarea window.
+ex. additional comments, boilerplate code, etc.

 Examine code.
-When ready, click button to save gCode to file.
+When ready, click button below text widow to save gCode to file.

 Note: X-carve uses the filename extension ".nc"